Fire Science Degree (AAS-T)

 The Fire Science Program is designed to prepare students for a career in the fire service as well as for career advancement.
 Instruction includes fire suppression, fire investigation, fire prevention, emergency and rescue systems, emergency response, hazardous materials, officer training, supervision, and coordination with other agencies.

-- Fire Science AAS-T Degree contact the Fire Science office for an advising appointment (425) 388-9161 and enroll to be a student on Everett Community College online at /files/enrollment/getting-started-checklist.pdf.
+- Fire Science AAS-T Degree contact the Fire Science office for an advising appointment (425) 388-9161 and enroll online to be a student at Everett Community College.

 ~NOTE: For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our page on Higher Education Act Gainful Employment and Graduation Rate Data.